With summer zucchinis growing in abundance this time of year, I am always looking for ways to use them outside of my go-to recipes.

 Today I am sharing with you an adapted version of the soup I made during the cooking class with Chef Steele.
 The soup serves six people as a starter course or can be enjoyed as a main course for three to four people.

-Recipe: Healthy Zucchini Fennel Soup
+Zucchini Fennel Soup

 - 1 tablespoon olive oil